RainCat1998/obsidian-custom-attachment-location/README.md

 > This setting is needed for very specific [use cases](https://github.com/RainCat1998/obsidian-custom-attachment-location/pull/152).
 For majority of users, it should stay blank.
 >
 > - If set, all links to attachments will be created as markdown links, even if Obsidian settings are configured to use `[[Wikilinks]]`.
 > - If set to `${generatedAttachmentFilePath}`, it is almost the same as leaving it blank, considering the previous bullet point.
-Leave this setting blank instead.
+Leave this setting blank instead, unless you want to enforce markdown links, regardless of native Obsidian settings.
-> - If set to `${noteFilePath}`, the most likely it is not what you need, as it will insert link to the note itself, instead of the attachment files.
+> - If set to `${noteFilePath}`, will insert a link to the note itself, instead of the attachment files, which is not what you want.
 Some users reported they have this incorrect value set automatically during the invalid update.
-Leave this setting blank instead.
+To fix the issue, leave this setting blank (or set to something meaningful).

 ### Should rename attachment folder